dev2820/broadcast/README.md

 });
 ```

-**Note**  you must create a new array or object when you update it because it does not keep track of the array and object updates. like below.
+**Note**  You must create a new array or object when you update it because it does not keep track of the array and object updates. like below.

 ```ts
 const store = createStore({